A Fool's Hope

 I think it's time for us to start thinking about what hopeful acts look like.

 I know some things about hope that people don't usually talk about.
-The first one I already alluded to: hope repairs.
+The first one I already alluded to: Hope repairs.
 In fact, hope is repair; an irreducible part of the natural progressive act of repair.

 There's another key attribute of hope that doesn't get mentioned much.